Explorer (Halfling, Ranger Archetype)

 Many halflings prefer to settle down in small comfortable communities where they can raise their children and enjoy a leisurely stroll in the sun.
 However, some desire more stimulation.
-Explorers seek the grand adventure, speding their time traveling to new places, learning about new cultures, and gaining broad knowledge on an extensive scale.
+Explorers seek the grand adventure, spending their time traveling to new places, learning about new cultures, and gaining broad knowledge on an extensive scale.
+Class Features The explorer has the following class features.
+Explorer’s Focus (Ex)

 In addition, whenever the explorer is asked for directions to a specific location, land region, or town, he can make a Wisdom check.
 If he is successful, he knows the most direct and efficient way to the desired location.
 If he fails, he doesn’t know and realizes the fact.
 He can also make this check if he is determining his own path to a desired location.
 This ability replaces wild empathy.

-Terrain Bond (Ex): At 4th level, the explorer forms a bond with the land itself, enabling him to direct others in such terrain.
-When in his favored terrain, the explorer grants all allies within line of sight and that can hear him a +2 bonus on initiativechecks and Perception, Stealth, and Survivalskill checks.
+At 4th level, the explorer forms a bond with the land itself, enabling him to direct others in such terrain.
+When in his favored terrain, the explorer grants all allies within line of sight and that can hear him a +2 bonus on initiative checks and Perception, Stealth, and Survival skill checks.
 Also, as long as they travel with him, the explorer’s allies leave no trail and can’t be tracked.
 The explorer can choose for the group to leave a trail, or even specific members of the group to leave a trail if he so desires.
 This ability replaces hunter’s bond.